 Graduation requires a minimum of 124 credit hours and a minimum of 40 upper-level credit hours.
 Only eight credit hours of activity courses may be applied to these minimums.

-Total Hours Required for Graduation Credits: 124 Hours
+Total Hours Required for Graduation Credits: 124 Hours Total Hours Required for Graduation ciculto, izi ilouio

 Required Courses for Art Minor